-Michael Ellis says he’ll never forget the day the doctor called him to tell him his daughter, Chloe was ill.
-Earlier that day, Chloe had blood work done, and the results showed her blood sugar levels were sky high.
-He knew his daughter wasn’t well, but he had no idea of the magnitude of the problem.
-“When the doctor called, he said, “I’m surprised she’s still standing, go to the closest emergency room immediately.”
+Mike Ellis says he'll never forget that day.
+The phone rang and the doctor told him his daughter Chloe, was ill.
+Earlier, Chloe had blood work done.
+The results showed her blood sugar levels were sky-high.
+He knew his daughter wasn't well, but he had no idea how serious it was.
+"When the doctor called, he said to go to the closest emergency room immediately."

-Ellis rushed to his local hospital, and that day his daughter was diagnosed with type 1 diabetes.
-In the days after the incident, Ellis and his wife took time off to be at the hospital with their daughter until she was able to go home.
+Mike rushed his daughter to the hospital.
+There they found out Chloe had type 1 diabetes.
+Mike and his spouse took time off to be at the hospital with Chloe until she was able to go home.

 What is child critical illness insurance (CII)?

-While Ellis’s daughter was in the hospital for 1 week, children diagnosed with other illnesses may have to stay in the hospital for months at a time, and during that time bills can pile up quickly.
+Mike's daughter was in the hospital for one week.
+But children diagnosed with other illnesses may have to stay in the hospital for months at a time.
+During that time bills can pile up quickly.

-Ellis says during that time, having critical illness insurance for Chloe made taking time off work to be with his daughter less stressful.
-“Knowing that there was a lump sum of cash to help us cover expenses gave me peace of mind,” says Ellis.
+Mike says having critical illness insurance for Chloe made taking time off work to be with her less stressful.
+"Knowing that there was a lump sum of cash to help us cover expenses gave me peace of mind."

 What are the benefits of child critical illness insurance?